AlexThePolygonal/cpp-stateful-templates/README.md

 Stateful metaprogramming is not an intended feature of C++.
 The standard doesn't give any information on the order in which different templates have to be instantiated, as it assumes that it cannot matter.
 Then, while stateful metaprogramming is well-defined, the behaviour of `Assign<>` and `value<>` is UB.

 In practice, template instantiation order behaves predictably on each compiler.
-I have tested it thoroughly on Clang 19.1.1 and GCC 14.2.0, and the behaviour is identical on the preceding versions of the compilers, except that the Clang frontend crashes unpredictably on some of them.
+I have tested it thoroughly on Clang 19.1.1 and GCC 14.2.0, and the behaviour is identical on the preceding versions of the compilers, except that the Clang frontend crashes unpredictably on some of the earlier versions.

 #### Clang is simple